Apurva312/Apurva312/README.md

 - 🔭 I’m currently working on Capstone Project
 - 🌱 I’m currently learning Data Analysis
-- 🤔 I’m looking for help with building details reports with the help of deiiferent tools
+- 🤔 I’m looking for help to build detailed reports with the help of different tools
 - 📫 How to reach me:[+91 9326935101] (apurvak162@gmail.com)
 - ⚡ Fun fact: Its always a fun todeal with large data -->